Excespo/IN204-RayTracing/README.md

  - -a : anti-alias mode on

 # Log
-`result/log.txt` : you can find the corresponding parameters and elapsed time.
+`result/log.txt` : you can find the corresponding parameters and elapsed time appended in this file after every run.

 # Caracteristics to be implemented
  - Texture (mapping from 2d to 3d)